chichizhao912/chichizhao912.github.io/_posts/2024-07-25-third-post.md

 - Different headers
 - Images

 I also went online and learnt how to use JS to make a password page, so that I could make the website include a password to unlock feature.
+I then went and made a funny website for my friend :).

+I was very excited to make the website ;).